NielsLeenheer/ReceiptPrinterStatus/README.md

 ## Printer language

-When instantiating the `ThermalPrinterStatus` object, we need to provide the language of the printer.
+When instantiating the `ReceiptPrinterStatus` object, we need to provide the language of the printer.
 Depending on the language of the printer, the library needs to send different commands to the printer.

 If your printer supports StarPRNT, you set the language to 'star-print'.
 If it supports Star Line commands, set it to 'star-line'.
 If your printer supports ESC/POS, set it to 'esc-pos'.
 In practice, it does not matter if you specify 'star-prnt' or 'star-line'.
 Both are extremely similar and during initialisation the printer will send back information about which it supports and set the correct language.

-        const printerStatus = new ThermalPrinterStatus({
+        const printerStatus = new ReceiptPrinterStatus({
             printer:    receiptPrinter,
             language:   'esc-pos'
         });

-The `WebUSBReceiptPrinter` gives us back the language that we need to initialze `ThermalPrinterStatus` in the `connected` callback based on the manufacturer, product id and product name of the printer that is selected.
+The `WebUSBReceiptPrinter` gives us back the language that we need to initialze `ReceiptPrinterStatus` in the `connected` callback based on the manufacturer, product id and product name of the printer that is selected.
 But that information is not available to printers connected to the serial port, so `WebSerialReceiptPrinter` does not provide a language at all.

     receiptPrinter.addEventListener('connected', device => {

         /* Initialize the library and connect it to our printer */

-        const printerStatus = new ThermalPrinterStatus({
+        const printerStatus = new ReceiptPrinterStatus({
             printer:    receiptPrinter,
             language:   device.language
         });